 Designing for Causality

-Following that only one single variable is changed (such as adding or deleting a single chemical), and the experiment is run again.
+Following that only one single variable is changed (such as adding or deleting a single chemical), the experiment is run again.
 If there is a change in any of the measured outcomes, then a valid conclusion can be drawn that the change in that single chemical is the cause.

 However, humans exist in a vast, uncontrollable, constantly changeable, and mostly unknowable matrix of different plastic-based and other chemicals.